Give Credit Where Credit's Due!

 Login to see image

-So after three or four more near death experience after all that while still in hospital.
-Scares in places you wouldn't thing of, even my face .underneath my nose from the tube they shove up your nose to go to the stomach. from me moving around so much i guess. not to bad if I keep clean shaven.
+So after three or four more near-death experiences after all that while still in the hospital.
+Scars in places you wouldn't think of, even my face, underneath my nose from the tube they shove up your nose to go to the stomach.
+From me moving around so much, I guess.
+Not too bad if I keep clean-shaven.

 no gutz no glory no way!